 This paper looks at protection programming in transit settings, and the challenges to providing protection to transit migrants.
 In particular, it examines challenges in targeting migrants, and challenges in building trust with potential migrant beneficiaries.

-The paper draws on insights from transit migrants and stakeholders interviewed by Independent Monitoring, Research and Evidence Facility (IMREF) in Agadez, Gao, and Ouagadougou, between September 2019 and November 2020.183 increase.
-This reflects the fact that vulnerability is not a simple, easily measurable characteristic of an individual, but rather the result of situational factors and personal characteristics.
+The paper draws on insights from transit migrants and stakeholders interviewed by Independent Monitoring, Research and Evidence Facility (IMREF) in Agadez, Gao, and Ouagadougou, between September 2019 and November 2020.

 Challenges in targeting migrants